This article is filled with ideas for Southern native gardens (plant profiles! nurseries! online sellers!)

 Native Trees for Southern Gardens

-These trees are all native to the South and look amazing in high-profile places like front yards and visible gardens.
+These trees are all native to the South and look amazing in high-profile places like front yards.
 Many of these native trees flower, too!

 Native Vines for Southern Gardens